 On December 13, 2017, TMX Group Inc. amalgamated with TMX Group Limited under the OBCA as part of a broader initiative to simplify our corporate structure by reducing the number of legal entities within our enterprise.
-The entity resulting from such amalgamation was named "TMX Group Limited".

 On December 14, 2017, we completed the acquisition of London-based Trayport Holdings Limited, its subsidiaries and its U.S.-based affiliate, Trayport Inc. (collectively, "Trayport").